-On the other hand, each cross-correlation property of the field of the kind of Eq. (\ref{hyper16}) is related to the probability of a joint detection, in which the substraction of the zeropoint intensity at each detector is relevant (see Eq. (\ref{prob})).
-In order to be able to measure such correlation, the beam has to be divided, being necessary a zeropoint contribution through the idle channel of the PBS, in order to preserve the commutation relations.
-This zeropoint beam introduces two vacuum sets of modes, one of them correspondig to vertical polarization and the other to the horizontal one, which are uncorrelated with the signal entering the other channel.
+On the other hand, each cross-correlation property of the field of the kind of Eq. (\ref{hyper16}) is related to the probability of a joint detection, in which the subtraction of the zeropoint intensity at each detector is relevant (\ref{prob}).
+In order to be able to measure such a correlation, the beam has to be divided, being necessary a zeropoint contribution through the idle channel of the PBS, in order to preserve the commutation relations.
+This zeropoint beam introduces two sets of vacuum modes, one of them corresponding to vertical polarization and the other to the horizontal one, which are uncorrelated with the signal entering the other channel.

 For instance, if $n=1$ ($n=2$), i.e. the photon pair is described by two (four) correlated beams, and two (four) correlations are generated by the source between the ``amplified" zeropoint fluctuations, almost two (four) entry points of noise are necessary for measuring such correlations, so that four (eight) sets of zeropoint amplitudes enter the analyser.
 In the general case of $n$ degrees of freedom, the total number of entry points of noise at the analysers is just $2^n$, so that $2^{n+1}$ sets of vacuum amplitudes must be taken into account at the Bell state analyser.